 The timing of when we bill our customers is generally dependent upon advance billing terms, milestone billings based on the completion of certain phases of the work, or when services are provided or products are shipped.
-The Company's Accounts receivable trade - billed (in thousands), arising from Topic 606 is \$13,685, \$13,702, and \$7,649 as of December 31, 2023, December 31, 2022, and December 31, 2021, respectively.
+The Company's Accounts receivable trade - billed (in thousands), arising from Topic 606 is \$16,695, \$13,685, and \$13,702 as of December 31, 2024, December 31, 2023, and December 31, 2022, respectively.

 Projects with performance obligations recognized over time that have costs and estimated earnings recognized to date in excess of cumulative billings are reported on our Consolidated Balance Sheets as "Accounts receivable trade - unbilled" (contract assets).
-The Company's Accounts receivable trade - unbilled (i.e. contract assets) balances (in thousands) are as follows:
+The Company's Accounts receivable trade -

-Year Ended I ) ecen nber 31, 2023 2022 Accounts receivable trade - unbilled, beginning of the period \$ 990 \$ 439 Accounts receivable trade - unbilled, end of the period 525 990 Amounts invoiced in the period from amounts included at the beginning of the period 910 317
+Year Ended Dece mber 31, 2024 2023 Accounts receivable trade - unbilled, beginning of the period \$ 525 \$ 990 Accounts receivable trade - unbilled, end of the period 1,327 525 Amounts invoiced in the period from amounts included at the beginning of the period 429 910